caslip/Learn-RAG/README.md

 - Implements a RAG system with Ollama LLM
 - Combines retrieved context with web search capabilities
 - Generates structured responses using Pydantic models
-- Saves responses to JSON files
+- Streams responses to the console

 ### Document Management (`doc_table.py`)